-While the proposed IDA's composition was announced in early March 1949, its four whole time members, who were selected for the depth and breadth of their business knowledge and experience and for their extensive contacts (PDDE,

-Vol.119, Cols.1586-1587, 9-March-1950), held their first meeting on May 26th, 1949, marking the IDA's official coming into being as an administrative body with a staff of 13 civil servants (PDDE, Vol.138, Cols.545-546, 23-April-1953).
+While the proposed IDA's composition was announced in early March 1949, its four whole time members, who were selected for the depth and breadth of their business knowledge and experience and for their extensive contacts (PDDE, v.119, col.1586-1587, 9-March-1950), held their first meeting on May 26th, 1949, marking the IDA's official coming into being as an administrative body with a staff of 13 civil servants (PDDE, v.138, col.545-546, 23-April-1953).
 In terms of freedom, the IDA members were neither civil servants nor subject to the regulations or procedures of the civil service.
-Rather, as befitting their autonomous status and their 'self-governing, flexible type of organisation', they were to have their own offices, staff and funding and they were to 'be free to frame their own programme, to regulate their own procedure, to travel where and when they consider it necessary, and generally to operate as a fully autonomous body' (PDDE, Vol.119, Col.1587, 9-March-1950).
+Rather, as befitting their autonomous status and their "self-governing, flexible type of organisation", they were to have their own offices, staff and funding and they were to "be free to frame their own programme, to regulate their own procedure, to travel where and when they consider it necessary, and generally to operate as a fully autonomous body" (PDDE, v.119, col.1587, 9-March-1950).

 Government also moved to attach the IDA to the Irish legal system, which required fixing the interests of its own members in both chambers of the legislature such that they voted in favor of the IDA at each stage in the process, in addition to facing down the challenges posed by the opposition.
-Indeed, the opposition sought to win over the IDA members with its threat to abolish the organization when it returned to government.
+Indeed, the opposition sought to win over the IDA members with its threat to abolish the organization when it returned to power.
 This threat required the government to make provision in the legislation to safeguard the IDA members, thereby ensuring they did not defect from the IDA actor-network.
 Equally, the government had to amend the proposed legislation to ensure that industrialists did not defect.
 With all key actors, bar the opposition, enrolled, the entire legislative process was finalized on December 13th, 1950, with the Act coming into force on December 20th, 1950.

-'The IDA' has gone from conception, to proposal, to decision to establish, to administrative body with members and staff, having functions and becoming attached to the entire Irish legal system in the process.
+At this point in the story, "the IDA" has gone from conception, to proposal, to decision to establish, to administrative body with members and staff, having functions and becoming attached to the entire Irish legal system in the process.
 The success of the translation is only possible by relentlessly sustaining the entire succession of accumulated actors, by the actors holding together and not defecting and by the actor-network enrolling sufficient actors to overcome challenges.
-However, though we have arrived at what appears to be a stable organization, this end point is provisional and the reality that 'the IDA' has gained remains open to further transformation, as we will see.
-What we are already seeing is that institutional work is a materially heterogeneous process, where actors perform relationally to produce an effect we provisionally call 'the IDA.'
+However, though we have arrived at what appears to be a stable organization, this end point is provisional and the reality that "the IDA" has gained remains open to further transformation, as we will see.
+What we are already seeing is that institutional work is a materially heterogeneous process, where actors perform relationally to produce an effect we provisionally call "the IDA".